ARMmbed/mbed-littlefs/DESIGN.md

 filesystem, or it doesn't.
 This is a O(n) operation, but only occurs in the unlikely case we lost power during a move.

 And we can easily fix the "moved" directory entry.
-Since we're already scanning the filesystem during the deorphan step, we can also check for moved entries.
+Because we're already scanning the filesystem during the deorphan step, we can also check for moved entries.
 If we find one, we either remove the "moved" marking or remove the whole entry if it exists elsewhere in the filesystem.